 Coming Home to Roost – Wildfowl and Wader Monitoring Project

-Safe, secure roost sites are vital for our migratory water birds and for the long-term security of the Severn as an international nature conservation site.
-Loss of roosts through development and disturbance reduce the winter survival of water birds and affect their breeding condition in the following spring.
+Loss of roost sites through development and disturbance reduce the winter survival of water birds and affect their breeding condition in the following spring.
 The continued availability of safe, secure roosting sites becomes even more important as other threats to the Severn’s water birds increase.

 In conjunction with the RSPB and local Wetland Bird Survey (WeBS) counters, A Forgotten Landscape launched the Coming Home to Roost project.
 An enthusiastic team of local volunteers monitored water bird numbers at high tide roosts, recording seasonal changes in the numbers of all species and noting levels of human disturbance at each roost site.